 Step 11: Banish excuses.

 The actual mechanics of managing money are simple and straightforward.
 As with most things in our human experience, saving more money entails changing how we feel about our money.
-So consider this a financial therapy session and do yourself the favor of entering into it with honesty and a desire to change.
+So consider this a self-led financial therapy session and do yourself the favor of entering into it with honesty and a desire to change.
 Let go of defensiveness and knee-jerk excuses.

-1) I live in a high cost of living area!
-Yep, having lived in NYC, Washington, DC, and Cambridge, MA, I’ve been there.
+Having lived in NYC, Washington, DC, and Cambridge, MA, I’ve been there.
 And I assure you it’s entirely possible to live frugally in the city.
-In many ways, I actually found the city to facilitate greater frugality than the country.
-What I actually think makes city living more expensive is that everyday you’re confronted with endless opportunities to spend alongside the rampant lifestyle inflation of your neighbors.
+Actually, as I outline in this post, it was cheaper for us to live in the city than it is out here in the country!
 Here are a few inspirational posts for you city-dwellers: How We Live Frugally In The City and The Ultimate Guide To Frugal Boston Living (works for other cities too, I promise).

-2) I have kids!
-Well, so do I. It’s certainly more expensive to have a child than not, but this falls into the same category as most other elements of our lives.
+Me too!
+It’s certainly more expensive to have children than not, but this falls into the same category as most other elements of our lives.
 We can choose to raise our children frugally, or we can choose not to.
-It’s certainly not quite that simple, but I also don’t think that being a parent precludes you from frugality.
-I would point out that some of the most notorious frugal weirdos have children: me, Mr. Money Mustache, JL Collins, Root of Good, 1500 Days to Freedom… and the list goes on.
+It’s not quite that simple, but I also don’t think being a parent precludes you from frugality.
+I will point out that some of the most notorious frugal weirdos have children: me, Mr. Money Mustache, JL Collins, Root of Good, 1500 Days to Freedom… the list goes on.